Rumor Control: Is Nintendo Planning a ‘Legend of Zelda’ Movie?

 Miyamoto seems to insinuate very heavily that Nintendo and Illumination are working on something—or, at the very least, they have an idea and were waiting to see how The Super Mario Bros.
 Movie fared at the box office.
 Now that it made the most money in a single weekend of any animated film, ever—and became the highest-grossing video game film ever within nine days of its release—I’m pretty sure they’ll follow up on that idea.

-So Miyamoto inferred pretty heavily that there’s another film with Illumination somewhere in the pipeline.
-The question is whether that film would be a Zelda film—or a Donkey Kong film, or a Luigi’s Mansion film, or a Kirby film, or any other number of Nintendo IPs.
+The end of the Super Mario Bros.
+Movie inferred quite heavily that there will be a Yoshi-starring sequel.
+If Illumination takes on another Nintendo IP down the line, it doesn’t necessarily have to be The Legend of Zelda.
+It could be a Donkey Kong film, or a Luigi’s Mansion film, or a Kirby film, or any other number of Nintendo IPs.
 Hell, if they were to base it on Japanese audiences alone, I’d put my money on a Splatoon movie.

 A Donkey Kong film would make a lot of sense because a Donkey Kong area is coming to Universal Studios Japan’s Super Nintendo World in 2024.
-And Universal Studios parks are how the Nintendo and Illumination collaboration came to be in the first place.
+And Universal Studios parks are how the Nintendo and Illumination collaboration came to be in the first place—though let’s not forget that Nintendo bought their own film studio last year.

 Speculation about a “Nintendo Extended Universe” is also at its peak.
 There’s even speculation this NEU would culminate with a Super Smash Bros. movie.
 Which, as a Nintendo super fan, I just gotta say: Please, god, no. Do not do this.
 I’d rather you focus on the individual franchises getting the films they deserve.
 A movie can just be itself.
 Thank you.